 It’s no secret that learning how to build a successful online-based business comes with a steep learning curve.
-Smart entrepreneurs have figured out, though, that you don’t necessarily have to learn every step of the process to pull together all of the pieces and come out the other
+Smart entrepreneurs have figured out, though, that you don’t necessarily have to learn every step of the process to pull together all of the pieces and come out the other side a winner.

 Building an online business opens the doors to being able to effectively hire out every part of your operation without having to deal with going through dozens of applications at each step of the way to find the right personality with the proper skillset to perform the work for you.

-However, even though being able to find qualified help online is easier than ever, there is still
+However, even though being able to find qualified help online is easier than ever, there is still a (albeit smaller) learning curve that you’ll have to maneuver through.

 This article is going to help you navigate through some of the common pitfalls you’ll encounter on your way toward building a successful digital business -- whatever business model you choose.